 - They’re like a slightly easier but just-as-delicious version of moussaka.
 It’s quicker to prepare the eggplant and there’s only one layer of each component – eggplant/aubergine, meat filling, and bechamel sauce.

-- They’re a great meal to make for guests.
+- They’re a great meal to make for guests since they’re satisfying, comforting, and impressive!
 You can make the three components ahead (even the day before) and pop the stuffed eggplant in the oven just before eating.

 What ingredients you need